impatient13/ESKA-HUNTER/README.md

-# Combo Filter by Site
+# Cloud Filter by Eska

 This Python script filters combos (formatted as `url:email:password`) from a file by a specified target site or domain.
 It extracts matching email:password pairs, displays them with color-coded output and progress bar, and saves the results to a timestamped file in a `results` folder.